Same parsing tech Fortune 500 ATS systems use

 How our ATS resume checker works for data scientists

-See which technical keywords, research terms, and quantitative achievements your data science resume is surfacing to the ATS and which are missed.
+Checks which ML framework names, research terms, and quantitative outcomes your resume surfaces to the ATS and which are missed.
+See how Resume Optimizer Pro works →

-• Parsers match ML framework names literally: TensorFlow, PyTorch, scikit-learn, Keras, XGBoost.
-"Built deep learning models" without naming the framework scores zero.
+• Name every framework literally: TensorFlow, PyTorch, scikit-learn, Keras, XGBoost.
+"Built deep learning models" without the framework name scores zero.

-• Publication and research sections using non-standard headers are often misclassified.
-Content under these headers may not be attributed to any recognized section.
+• Non-standard research headers are misclassified.
+Content goes unattributed to any recognized section.

-• Methodology terms like regression, classification, clustering, NLP, computer vision, and time series are keyword signals.
-Describing work without naming the methodology leaves those terms unscored.
+• Name every methodology: regression, classification, NLP, computer vision, time series.
+Describing work without naming it leaves those terms unscored.

-• Academic CVs with publications and research sections are frequently misclassified.
-Industry resume format with simplified experience structure performs better with ATS.
+• Academic CVs with publication headers are frequently misclassified.
+Industry format performs better with ATS.

-• Kaggle and GitHub URLs contribute no keyword weight.
-Technologies, datasets, and methodologies from those projects must appear as text in the resume.
+• Kaggle and GitHub URLs contribute zero keyword weight.
+Every tool and method must appear as plain text.

-Download an ATS-optimized version with framework keywords surfaced throughout experience entries, research sections under recognized headers, skills in a parseable format, and keywords aligned to the job description.
+Framework keywords surfaced in experience entries, research under recognized headers, skills in parseable format, keywords aligned to the job description.

 Why It Matters